 So HowNOT2 went from being a hobby after painting houses all day to becoming a super big enough channel to make me think it was ok to quit a 6 figure income to do this full time.
 We break down on the donate page what money comes in and what goes out.
 If I ask for donations I think it's only fair to be fully transparent.
 What's great about HowNOT2 growing is that if only 1% of the people who consume it donate $1 per episode it is fully sustainable.
 If that's not you, that is OK!
 That's the point.
 If you don't want to donate $1 per episode, or just can't afford it, then enjoy it anyways, share it, and get stoked.

 If you can't tell by the salty bible themes; when I was in the church some things didn't sit with me well.
 One thing was how people lived on tithes or donations.
 I understand if you do something full time you should be paid for it.
 However, I don't want to live on donations, that feels weird.
 So how do I pay the bills?

 I don't want to promote skillshare or some VPN for 30 seconds ruining the vibe in the middle of a video.
 I don't mind promoting something if it makes sense for my audience.
 I try to keep it relevant and make it funny, or at the very least, painless to watch.
-As a guy who breaks gear, it feels like a conflict of interest to be sponsored by a gear company for I risk saying something nicer about it rather than I would otherwise.
+Getting a gear company to see the value in sponsoring HowNOT2 is a challenge as I'm searching for what's the weak point of gear outside of it's normal use case.

 The 10 Big Wall Commandments

-These are written for stone, NOT on stone
+These are written for stone, NOT in stone

 Thou shalt not big wall if rain is imminent